robintsunny/StudyGuideNotes/web.md

 ### What is an XMLHttpRequest?
 an API in the form of an object whose methods transfer data between a web browser and a web server.
 The object is provided by the browser's JavaScript environment.
 The XMLHttpRequest object can be used to exchange data with a server behind the scenes.
 This means that it is possible to update parts of a web page, without reloading the whole page.

+### When are two pages considered to have the same origin?
+Two pages have the same origin if the protocol, port (if one is specified), and host are the same for both pages

+### How might you allow cross-origin resource sharing?
+HTTP Request Headers

+### What is CORS?
+Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin.
+A web application makes a cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, and port) than its own origin.